What materials, size, and location you should set GCPs for your LiDAR Flight

 Material, Size, Pattern

 We strongly caution against using retro-reflective materials (reflective tape) for your targets as it creates a thick cloud reflection around the target.
+For example, DON'T use your landing pad!

 The basics to a good aerial target is something of high contrasting color (black and white) that is large enough to be seen from the air.